Samsung/ChromiumGStreamerBackend/README.md

 There are choices we made that need to be discussed or re-considered, see [issues](#issues) and [roadmap](#roadmap).

 ### Status ###
 20/07/2015: Can play classic html5 videos and Youtube.
 It supports MSE without seeking for now like WebKitGTK.
+05/10/2015: EME is working.
+Zerocopy too (dmabuf export from Media Process, EGLImage_dmabuf import from GPU Process).

 ``` bash
 # Progressive streaming: